How to Lower Latency and Improve QoE

 Most importantly, the internet will feel faster and more responsive for your customers, even under heavy usage.
 This means improved subscriber QoE, which translates to a happier customer base, fewer support calls, and more revenue for your business.

 Providing low latency under load is a competitive advantage for your ISP.
 Throughput is easier to measure, but latency has an outsized impact on your subscriber’s perception of how fast their connection is.
-If you can consistently deliver internet that “feels fast” for users, then positive word of mouth will spread just as quickly.
+If you can consistently improve network latency and deliver internet that “feels fast” for users, then positive word of mouth will spread just as quickly.